Santa Fe Open Space

 In May of 2017, El Paso County purchased 65 acres of pristine upland ranchland on the southern slopes of Ben Lomand Mountain, near Palmer Lake, Colorado.
 Covered in thick stands of scrub oak, mature ponderosa pine trees, and rolling grass meadows, the property was purchased with the intention of transforming it into a natural open space that would provide users of the adjacent New Santa Fe Regional Trail an opportunity to experience a more natural foothills environment in close vicinity to urbanized areas and major trailheads.

-The Santa Fe Open Space Master Plan is currently in development, and is scheduled for approval by the Board of County Commissioners in early 2021.
-The Master Plan will provide El Paso County Parks a roadmap for future improvements to the open space.
-The proposed Phase I Improvements may include:
+The Santa Fe Open Space Master Plan will provide El Paso County Parks a roadmap for future improvements to the open space.
+The proposed Phase I Improvements will include:

-- Approximately 6,000 feet of Tier IV singletrack multi-use trails will be constructed throughout the central and northern portions of the open space.
-These trails will allow users to choose between a series of stacked loops, which will meander over hills and valleys, through thickets of scrub oak and Ponderosa Pine, and offer outstanding views of the southern Front Range.
+- Approximately 5,950 feet of Tier IV singletrack multi-use trails will be constructed throughout the central and northern portions of the open space.
+These trails will allow users to choose between a series of stacked loops, which will meander over hills and valleys and offer outstanding views of the southern Front Range.

-- Install two small information kiosks at each end of the Tier I trail to allow for map displays and other information regarding the use of the open space.
-Install entrance and trail marker signage throughout the open space.
+- Two small information kiosks will be installed at each end of the trail network to allow for map displays and other information regarding the use of the open space.
+Entrance and trail marker signage will be installed throughout the open space.